ziadoz/awesome-php/awesome-php.md

 * [Money](https://github.com/bussnet/money) - A PHP implementation of Fowler's money pattern.

 ## PDF
+*Libraries and software for working with PDF files.*

 * [Snappy](https://github.com/KnpLabs/snappy) - A PDF and image generation library.
 * [WKHTMLToPDF](https://github.com/antialize/wkhtmltopdf) - A tool to convert HTML to PDF.

 ## ORM and Datamapping
+*Libraries that implement object-relational mapping or datamapping techniques.*

 * [Doctrine](http://www.doctrine-project.org/) - A comprehensive DBAL and ORM.
 * [Doctrine Migrations](http://docs.doctrine-project.org/projects/doctrine-migrations/en/latest/toc.html) - A migration library for Doctrine.